 First you mix these ingredients together, and then you knead the dough.
 This process is what makes dough sticky.
-Flour and yeast have glutens in them, and the reaction of the glutens is what makes the dough elastic and smooth.
+Flour has gluten in it, and the reaction of the gluten is what makes the dough elastic and smooth.
 This process is what creates the stickiness in the dough.

 Generally, there are three common reasons that your pizza dough is too sticky: